 DISA DEAMS and Super Cluster Security and System Administration Support

-The BRIC provides professional technology support services to DISA under the DEAMS Mission Partner program, through a subcontract with our sister company, DDC IT Services.
-We provide system administration support by performing Solaris technical support for Solaris server systems.
-We also provide primary technical support to the DEAMS mission partner and assist with system administration.
-Our four on-site staff manage and maintain the most current version and two previous versions of the Solaris OS on physical and virtual operating environments.
-Lastly, the BRIC provides technical oversight and consultation, in addition to installing, configuring, maintaining, managing, and troubleshooting Solaris OS and associated components.
-This work is covered under an inter-company subcontract agreement valued at approximately $300,000 in annual revenue.
+BRIC delivers professional technology support services to DISA under the DEAMS Mission Partner program, through a subcontract with our sister company, DDC IT Services.
+We provide system administration by performing Solaris technical support for Solaris server systems.
+We also provide technical support to the DEAMS mission partner and assist with system administration.
+Our four on-site staff manage and maintain the most current version and two legacy versions of the Solaris OS on physical and virtual operating environments.
+We also supply technical oversight and consultation, in addition to installing, configuring, maintaining, managing, and troubleshooting Solaris OS and associated components.

-- Small and SDB credit received through subcontracting work to BRIC (FAR Subport 19.7)
+- Small and SDB credit received by subcontracting work to BRIC (FAR Subpart 19.7)

 Join Careers With Us